Begin Your Recovery

 Stage #2: Storming

 The second stage or phase of change within the group is called "Storming."
 Here in this stage, the honeymoon tends to clear away and real work begins to set in.
 Members of the group argue for their position as responsibilities are clarified by the facilitator.
 Conflict is foreseeable here in this stage because of the member’s differences in personality and roles assigned.
 Here at this stage is where the Counselor must resolve the conflict by engaging the group members in understanding the great importance of working with one another.
-A counselor's role is pertinent here especially in a spiritually therapeutic environment such as Genesis Recovery.
+A counselor's role is pertinent here especially in a holisticly therapeutic environment such as Genesis Recovery.
 Members must learn to set aside their differences and assume a brotherly role from a place of care and concern.

 Stage #3: Norming

 Depending on the maturity of the group, the Storming stage may last for several weeks and in order for the group to transition successfully into Norming, members must align themselves with a conjoined effort towards achieving the main tasks at hand: a clinical approach which involves learning about the nature of addiction from the perspective of various models of treatment.
-A spiritual approach enables members to express their faith and teachings of the bible to their recovery and a 12- step approach which allows members to thoroughly work through the wreckage of their past as well as strengthening a relationship with the Creator.
+A holistic approach enables members to express their faith and teachings of the bible to their recovery and a 12- step approach which allows members to thoroughly work through the wreckage of their past as well as strengthening a relationship with the Creator.

 Next, emotional conflict is reduced and Group members begin to share a newfound focus.
 Conflict is resolved with compromise and criticisms to become constructive within the group.
 Here most individualistic and independent attitudes are placed aside with group effort and motivation becoming the key to proceeding to the next stage of development.
 The members begin to respect one another and also the facilitator.